 You may be entitled to compensation if you’ve been injured in a car accident that was not your fault.
 Learn about the no-fault system meant to help injured people navigate the compensation process.

 When you are injured in an accident, it is important to know what to do.
 If you or a loved one is injured in a car, truck, motorcycle, or pedestrian accident, the first step is to seek medical treatment.
-Then, it is important to determine if you should file a lawsuit.
+Then, it is important to determine if you should call a lawyer from Dominguez Firm or a similar company to file a lawsuit.

 The Third Step Is What to Do If You Lose Your Vehicle in a No-Fault Accident